 Is your partner empathising with your pregnancy symptoms a little too much?
 He may be on to something.

-A sympathetic pregnancy which is also known as couvade syndrome is where the partner of the woman who is expecting experiences pregnancy-related symptoms.
+A sympathetic pregnancy, also known as couvade syndrome, is where the partner of the woman who is expecting experiences pregnancy-related symptoms.

 Why does this happen?

 Couvade is more of a medical curiosity than a disease or a problem.
 It comes from the French word couvee, meaning "to hatch" and while men can't be pregnant, they can start to feel similar to their pregnant partners.

 James O-Loan, is a Superintendent Pharmacist from Chemist 4 U, and he says Couvade Syndrome is a condition that occurs but nobody has a solid and 100% accurate reason for why it occurs.

 Sympathetic pregnancy is when an otherwise healthy man starts to experience pregnancy-related symptoms while their spouse is pregnant.

 James said, "it could be anything from hormonal changes to even vomiting and abdominal pain."

 Research has concluded that couvade syndrome is not recognised as a medical condition.